The Early Years

 The Academic Years

 With funding from various sources, including the MacArthur Foundation and Social Science Research Council, I did some research in Chitwan District, Nepal on gender and space, social inequality, women’s organizing strategies, poetics and politics, and cultural differences in cultivation and land use.
-I delivered lectures and published academic articles on these topics, but I learned the most about Nepalese culture by marrying into a politically active Brahman family, giving birth to my son, and helping out on the farm.

 The Teaching Years